ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 ASAP7 Tutorial
 ==============
-The ``vlsi`` folder of this repository contains an example HAMMER flow with the SHA-3 accelerator and a dummy hard macro in the ASAP7 PDK.
-It is intended for use with the Cadence and Mentor tool plugins.
+The ``vlsi`` folder of this repository contains an example HAMMER flow with the SHA-3 accelerator and a dummy hard macro.
+This example tutorial uses the built-in ASAP7 technology plugin and requires access to the included Cadence and Mentor tool plugin submodules.
+Cadence is necessary for synthesis & place-and-route, while Mentor is needed for DRC & LVS.

 Project Structure
 -----------------